Dear Visitors! The train is temporarily closed. Thank you for understanding.

-The Skanzen Train operates on following days in the 2019 season
+The Skanzen Train operates on following days in the season of 2020

 Skanzen Train ticket